-When colleagues provide you with major help at work, lend a hand when you're in a jam, assist with a challenging project, or just generally go above-and-beyond what's required, it's a kind gesture to send a letter of appreciation.
+When colleagues provide you with help at work, lend a hand when you're in a jam, assist with a challenging project, or generally go above and beyond what's required, it's a kind gesture to send a letter of appreciation.
 You can also send a note or email message to a colleague who has covered for you while you were out sick or on leave.

 Who to Thank and When to Say Thank You

 If you are leading a team, you might want to send out a team-wide email of thanks when you pass key milestones and, ultimately, complete a project.
 Team members who feel that their contributions have been publicly affirmed are much more likely to give their best effort than those who never hear a word of praise and think that they are being taken for granted.

 If you are a new employee fortunate enough to have attracted a volunteer mentor, by all means, you should write a note to thank your mentor for taking time away from his or her own workload to help you with yours.

 If you are emailing a co-worker, you can also copy the person's manager.
 That way, you can let their boss know how much you appreciate the support.